ocmoses/LibraryAPI/README.md

     This is the server used to serve the files
 -   ### MySQL Database

     The chosen database is MYSQL.
-A vrsion 5.7 or higher is fine.
+A version 5.7 or higher is fine.

 -   ### You can get all these by downloading and installing XAMPP: [Download](https://www.apachefriends.org/download.html)
 -   ### composer